 With the exception of TrafficMaster products, vinyl plank flooring typically snaps together like laminate flooring, and the installation methods are similar.
-You join planks by matching the tongue joint of one plank to the groove joint of another, lifting one side of the plank you're installing to angle it and then pushing the joints together.
+You join planks by matching the tongue edge of one plank to the groove edge of another, lifting one side of the plank you're installing to angle it and then pushing the edges together.
 When you lower the plank onto the floor, the planks snap together.

 You can cut plank flooring with a sharp utility knife.
 To make a crosscut, score a deep line, using the knife and a straightedge, and bend the tile backward along the line until it snaps in two.
 You can use the same technique to make a rip cut, but you may prefer to run the plank through a table saw instead.

 Read more: How to Cut Vinyl Plank Flooring

 Vinyl Tile Installation Pointers

 It's common to begin installing vinyl tiles in the middle of the floor, but you may prefer to move the starting point to align with a large feature, such as a picture window.
 You locate the starting point by making appropriate measurements along a pair of opposing walls, snapping a chalk line between these points and then repeating the procedure in the perpendicular direction.
 The corners of the first four tiles meet at the point where the lines cross, and installation continues from there to the perimeter of the room.